 The Nominating, Corporate Governance and ESG Committee utilizes a variety of methods for identifying and evaluating nominees for director.
 The Nominating, Corporate Governance and ESG Committee will periodically assess the appropriate size of the Board and whether any vacancies on the Board are expected due to retirement or otherwise.
 In the event that vacancies are anticipated, or otherwise arise, the Nominating, Corporate Governance and ESG Committee will consider various potential candidates for director.
 Candidates may come to the attention of the Nominating, Corporate Governance and ESG Committee through current Board members, professional search firms, shareholders or other persons.
 These candidates will be evaluated at regular or special meetings of the Nominating, Corporate Governance and ESG Committee and may be considered at any point during the year.
-As described above, the Nominating, Corporate Governance and ESG Committee considers shareholder nominations for candidates for the Board.
-If any materials are provided by a shareholder in connection with the nomination of a director candidate, such materials will be forwarded to the Nominating, Corporate Governance and ESG Committee.
+As described above, the Nominating, Corporate Governance and ESG Committee on director candidates (such materials will be forwarded to the Nominating, Corporate Governance and ESG Committee.
 The Nominating, Corporate Governance and ESG Committee will also review materials provided by professional search firms or other parties in connection with a nominee who is not proposed by a shareholder.